Understanding Location Tracking

 7. VLR/SGSN responds with precise location information

-Mitigation
+Mitigation Strategies

-Filter PSI requests based on source
+Filter PSI based on source, implement mutual authentication, validate requests

 • Filter PSI requests based on source